 Design Focus: The Swan Inn

 The Swan Inn in Eaglesham is under new management and it has been given a revamp since being taken over by Gary Smith in February.
-The traditional, Polnoon Street pub, which has graced the village since 1832, is now being run by Lauren Mooney and helping her on a consultancy basis is Marco Sarao, who has a long pedigree in the trade and has responsible resurrecting a few failing restaurants in his time.
+The traditional, Polnoon Street pub, which has graced the village since 1832, is now being run by Lauren Mooney and helping her on a consultancy basis is Marco Sarao, who has a long pedigree in the trade and has been responsible for resurrecting a few failing restaurants in his time.

 The pub is now much fresher looking and the restaurant has been transformed into a contemporary dining room.
 The changes have gone down well with the locals.
 Marco told DRAM, “The pub hadn’t really changed in 30 years, but we haven’t just revamped the pub we have changed the menu too.
 Now we are offering, not just bar food, but quality meals.
 Whether you are look for sandwich and soup or scallops and halibut, you will find it on our menu.
 We have a daily specials menu and a Market menu, which changes every two weeks, and comes with a complimentary bottle of wine, as well as a Gourmet Menu which on the last Thursday and every month and sees four dishes, paired with four different wines.”